OJOllie/Power-BI/README.md

 ## Custom visuals using R

 Power BI supports both R and Python.
 R has the ability to create a custom, interactive html visual.
 This section will run through the steps to achieve this.
 The data required is in the ' R custom visual files' folder.
 It will require the installation of node.js and will produce a html visual that is customisable with R, offering varying degrees of interactivity within powerBI.
 The following method was created by the Welsh Ambulance Service NHS Trust.
+Further documentation from NHS Wales Modelling Collaberative can be found [here(https://github.com/OJOllie/Power-BI/blob/main/R%20Custom%20Visual%20Data/Documentation.Md).

 Install the JavaScript server node.js from here.
 This will require administrator permissions on your machine.